Catholic Guardian Services: Developmental Disability Services

+Developmental disability services include residential programs that support people with different needs.
+These programs serve older adults, people with developmental disabilities who also have mental health conditions, people who are blind or deaf, and people who have limited mobility.The services also include respite care, which provides short-term relief for caregivers.

 Governance

 Catholic Guardian Services is governed by a board of directors, composed of 25 individuals representing different expertises.
 Additionally, the agency functions with a group of 10 senior administrators at the forefront of all operations.
 These administrators provide both oversight of general activity and development of specific programs within the agency.